 A knob is located as far away as possible from the axis that holds the door.
-By pushing the knob, you exert a force that creates a torque and rotates the heavy door on its axis (to open it).
+By pushing the knob, you exert a force that rotates the heavy door on its axis (to open it).
+You are exerting a torque.
 What happens if you try to push the door at a point closer to the axis?
 More effort will be needed.

-Imagine that the door is represented in the wikipedia figure below by the green arrow and that you exert the force F in purple on a specific point "at the end of the arrow" termed A.
+Imagine that the door is represented in the Wikipedia figure below by the green arrow and that you exert the force F in purple on a specific point at the end of the radius vector r.

 You analyze the force in two components.
-As the door is fixed on its axis the FII (parallel) component cannot have any productive effect (it cannot pull the door out of its axis).
-Only the FI tangential component (that is tangent to the circular path) can move/accelerate the door along its path.
+As the door is fixed on its axis, the FII (parallel) component cannot have any productive effect (it cannot pull the door out of its axis).
+Only the FI tangential component (the component that is perpendicular to the radius) can move/accelerate the door along its path.